Gene Roddenberry: Religious views

-Health decline and death
+Decline in health and death

-In the late 1980s, it was likely that Roddenberry was afflicted by the first manifestations of cerebral vascular disease and encephalopathy as a result of his longstanding recreational use of legal and illicit drugs, including alcohol, methaqualone, methylphenidate, Dexamyl, and cocaine (which he had used regularly since the production of Star Trek: The Motion Picture).
+In the late 1980s, it was likely that Roddenberry was afflicted by the first manifestations of cerebrovascular disease and encephalopathy as a result of his longstanding recreational use of legal and illicit drugs, including alcohol, methaqualone, methylphenidate, Dexamyl, and cocaine (which he had used regularly since the production of Star Trek: The Motion Picture).
+Roddenberry also used cannabis for many years, although its cumulative impact on his health remains unclear.
 Throughout much of his career, he had routinely used stimulants to work through the night on scripts, especially amphetamines.
 The effects of these substances were compounded by deleterious interactions with diabetes, high blood pressure, and antidepressant prescriptions.

-Following a stroke at a family reunion in Tallahassee, Florida, in September 1989, Roddenberry's health declined further, ultimately requiring him to use a wheelchair.
+Roddenberry had a stroke at a family reunion in Tallahassee, Florida, in September 1989, His health declined further, ultimately requiring him to use a wheelchair.
 His right arm was paralyzed after another stroke in early October 1991, causing him ongoing pain as the muscles began to atrophy.
 It also caused problems with the sight in his right eye, and he found communicating in full sentences difficult.
 At 2:00 pm, on October 24, he attended an appointment with his doctor, Dr. Ronald Rich, in Santa Monica, California.
 He arrived in the building with his staff and began to travel up to the ninth floor in the elevator.
 As they reached the fifth floor, he began struggling to breathe and was wheeled into the doctor's office, where he was reclined, and a nurse administered oxygen.
 Barrett was sent for.
 Upon her arrival, she held Roddenberry while encouraging him to breathe.
-He suffered cardiopulmonary arrest and died in the doctor's office shortly afterwards.
+He suffered cardiopulmonary arrest in the doctor's office shortly afterwards.
 CPR was attempted with no effect, and paramedics arrived to take him across the road to the Santa Monica Medical Center, where he was pronounced dead.
 He was 70 years old.